What is Robotic Assisted Surgery

 However, alignment and positioning are also very important factors affecting the life expectancy of an implant.
 By using the MAKO Tactile Guidance System™, we aim to achieve the optimal alignment and positioning for your implant to help it last as long as possible.

-In addition, because very little bone is actually removed during a MAKOplasty® procedure, the implant can be replaced with another procedure such as a total knee replacement in the future, if necessary.
+In addition, because very little bone is actually removed during a partial MAKOplasty® procedure, the implant can be replaced with another procedure such as a total knee replacement in the future, if necessary.